 Dyrhólaey Peninsula

-This walk follows the tourist trail between Reynisfjara beach and Dyrhólaey lighthouse.
-It's an excellent family walk, very popular but easy and with magnificent views.
+This walk follows the tourist trail between Reynisfjara Beach and the Dyrhólaey Lighthouse.
+It is an excellent, easy hike for families.

 Activity: Hiking